ankurparihar/readme-pagespeed-insights/README.md

 ## API and Usage

-__Important note: Do not embed url to readme, instead embed generated svg__ It takes time to perform audits of website.
+__Important note: Do not embed url to readme, instead embed generated svg__
+- It takes time to perform audits of website.
 So embedding it directly in readme would not render due to server timeout.
 Instead you must first visit and download the svg from the api (by simply visiting api url with desired parameters).
-And then embedding that svg to your README files.
+And then embed that svg to your README files.
+- Typically it takes 10-15 seconds to obtain the results from pagespeed api
+- Some servers don't allow (eg. google.com) or delay (eg. cloudflare) pagespeed crawler, so it may result in unexpected results.
+- The result may fluctuate slightly sometimes.

 ### API url
 The api is called from `https://pagespeed-insights.herokuapp.com`